mrt3chie/movie_application/README.md

   npm run dev
 ```

-Note: The .env file contains all the API Keys that are used in this project and I haven't hide those keys
+Note: The .env file contains all the API Keys that are used in this project

 ## Live Link